Hong Kong Trip Planner

 You are in for a treat once in Hong Kong since there is always something happening all around the year.
 Tourism in Hong Kong has increased manifold over the period and the location has played an important role.
-Located on the south east coast of China, it has had an advantage in being the hub for International trade.
-With the development, the place and its people have lot of opportunities to make the best of, and offer only the best to the tourists anytime of the year.
+Located on the southeast coast of China, it has had an advantage in being the hub for international trade.
+With the development, the place and its people have a lot of opportunities to make the best of and offer only the best to the tourists any time of the year.

-It has very efficient public transportation system in the City as well, connecting the North to the South and East to the West.
-Hong Kong is divided into four parts – Hong Kong Island, Kowloon Peninsula, New Territories and the Outlying Islands.
+It has a very efficient public transportation system in the City as well, connecting the North to the South and East to the West.
+Hong Kong is divided into four parts – Hong Kong Island, Kowloon Peninsula, New Territories, and the Outlying Islands.

-Hong Kong Island is the most happening of all, and is the center of all the activities; be it economic, political, tourism, shopping and entertainment.
-Northern part is the main commercial area; East comprises of the residential area and the Southern boasts of the picturesque shores and bays.
-Kowloon is flourishing fast and if you would like to get away from the hustle bustle of the civilization for a while then head to the New Territories and the Outlying Islands.
+Hong Kong Island is the most happening of all, and is the center of all the activities; be it economic, political, tourism, shopping, and entertainment.
+The northern part is the main commercial area; East comprises of the residential area and the Southern boasts of the picturesque shores and bays.
+Kowloon is flourishing fast and if you would like to get away from the hustle-bustle of the civilization for a while then head to the New Territories and the Outlying Islands.

-There are Visitor Information Centers at airport, to help you with any enquiry or any help with the City.
+There are Visitor Information Centers at the airport, to help you with any inquiry or any help with the City.

-Hong Kong experiences sub-tropical climate with four distinguished seasons - humid spring, rainy summer, dry winter and sunny autumn.
-The overall weather of the country makes Hong Kong an all the year around destination for vacation.
+Hong Kong experiences a sub-tropical climate with four distinguished seasons - humid spring, rainy summer, dry winter, and sunny autumn.
+The overall weather of the country makes Hong Kong an all-year-round destination for a vacation.
 The best time to visit Hong Kong is from October through December when the temperature has started to cool down, giving way to chilly weather in the winter.
-Other than this season, March to May is also considered as favorable time to visit Hong Kong.
+Other than this season, March to May is also considered as a favorable time to visit Hong Kong.

-Getting to Hong Kong is quite easy as it is well connected by all the modes of transport.
+Getting to Hong Kong is quite easy as it is well connected with all the modes of transport.
 All modes of transport are accessible by physically challenged.